 The Northern Cape has a couple of interesting places to visit.
 One of them is indeed the Augrabies waterfalls.
-Unfortunately, I haven’t so much learned about the Oranje River in school.
+Unfortunately, I haven’t learned so much about the Oranje River in school.
 However, the most important thing was, that the river is the biggest in South Africa.
-Also, the river coming from Lesotho’s Drakenbergs and crossing South Africa from east to west.
+Also, the river comes from Lesotho’s Drakenbergs and crosses South Africa from east to west.

 The Augrabies park is an amazing place.
-It’s a wild landscape with the Oranje river gorge in-between.
-The gorge is a massive granite formation and shaped by the Oranje River since primeval times.
+It’s a wild landscape with the Oranje river gorge in between.
+The gorge is a massive granite formation and shaped by the Oranje River since prehistoric times.

 Well prepared and maintained facilities middle in the nowhere surprising really.
-Actually, the waterfall is a cascade with several stages.
+Actually, the waterfall is a cascade of several stages.
 That’s obviously because of the seasonal low water level of the Oranje River.
-It’s wintertime currently in the Northern Cape and the means dry season in Africa.
+Currently, it’s wintertime in South Africa.
+Therefore it’s the dry season in the Northern Cape.
 Anyway, the river still seething and foaming and finally flows down the rocks into the huge gorge.